KevinDockx/StreamExtensions/README.md

 # Stream Extensions
 A set of helper extension methods for working with streams.
 Particularly useful for interaction with an API through HttpClient.
-Includes extension methods:
+Includes 24 extension methods in total (sync & async where it makes sense, generic & non-generic) like SerializeAndWriteToJsonAsync<T>, SerializeAndWriteToJson and ReadAndDeserializeFromJson<T>.

 # Installation (NuGet)